 I took my time like it was something owed to me.
 Licking wounds so compulsively the very act of healing kept injuries from ever closing.
 What was one more scar among an already flagellated body?
 I was made to believe I was my wounds.
 That all I suffered, was all I had to offer; thus I was valueless.
 Unloved, to be discarded.
 Someone else’s lies became my truths and I called myself an honest man.

-But I was just a ghost.
-Nothing I touched ever felt tangible.
-People slipped through my hands like water, and dripped out of my life and into polluted rivers of memory; only to be forgotten by a heartless sea.
-Never taught to hold onto anything, there was only the act of letting go.
+I was a ghost passing straight through the things I yearned to touch.
+People slipped between my fingers like water and dripped out of my life into polluted rivers of memory, only to be forgotten by a heartless sea.
+These hands never taught to hold, there was only the act of letting go.
 Such was my purgatory.
 Neither saved, nor damned, just a phantom to be forgotten.
 Until I saw my future in that place, and found that there was none.

 So I took my body and possessed myself again.
 Bringing new life back into atrophied limbs, reminding them the strength of their grip as I lifted the burdened boulder of existence willingly up this mountain that knows no peak.
 Aware there may never be a period of peace.
 I may always be at war against this, but what greater fight is there?

 I forgive what there is to be forgiven, for I must travel light.
 I pardon those who have wronged me, for they too were once children of God.
 Embraced, not in grace, but marked and broken in their Father’s image before the age of reason.
 Thus traumas transcend time, like chains linked from their beginnings to ours in forges whose fires are kept bright and burning generation after generation in hatred and anger.
 So I came to love my legacy.
-I inherited these rusted irons and said, “This ends with me.”
-So that my sons hands will be bound no more.
+I inherited these rusted irons and melted them down into armor.
+My daughters will have their shield and my sons hands will be bound no more.